“Late Night Listener”

 It’s my first night working as a janitor at the Milton Building downtown.
 The place is kind of creepy this time of night, so I put in my earbuds and turn on some music as a distraction.
 A few hours in, I sense someone behind me, so I spin around to look, and there’s no one there.
 I shake it off and get back to mopping the floor.

-A short time later, I happen to glance up and catch a fleeting glimpse of someone crossing the long corridor several feet down from where I’m working.
-I turn off my I-pod and shout, “Is anyone there?”
+A short time later, I glance up and catch a fleeting glimpse of someone crossing the long corridor several feet down from where I’m working.
+I turn off my IPod and shout, “Is anyone there?”
 There’s no reply.

-My shaky nerves need some assurance that I’m truly alone, so I work up the courage to venture down to the halls’ end where I thought I saw the motion.
+My shaky nerves need some assurance that I’m alone, so I work up the courage to venture down to the hall's end where I thought I saw the movement.
 I look both ways but observe no one.
 Chalking it up to the willies, I turn the music back on and continue cleaning.

 That's when the low, scratchy voice comes through my earbuds and says, “Right behind you.”